Summary

 What is clothing fit?

-Clothing fit is the subtle balance between a garment’s structure and the body’s natural curves, influencing both the aesthetics and comfort of the pieces.
+Clothing fit is the subtle balance between a garment’s structure and the body’s natural curves.
+It influences both the aesthetics and comfort of the pieces.

 It’s easy to tell when a garment fits well.
-The fabric adjusts harmoniously and smoothly.
-Fit is a quality that sets great collections apart, resulting from the combination of good patternmaking and the right fabric choice.
+The fabric adjusts seamlessly and smoothly.
+Fit is a quality that sets collections apart, resulting from good patternmaking and the right fabric choice.

 How important is patternmaking for the perfect fit?